 It may come as a surprise, but nutmeg is not a nut.
 It is actually a fruit of a tropical evergreen tree that produces two spices: nutmeg and mace.
 Once harvested, the fruit is dried and the seed is split open to reveal the kernel – the actual nutmeg.
 The seed covering, also called aril, is used to make mace.

 The spice is most commonly sold in its ground form.
 However, its flavourful oils evaporate quickly, and the powder looses its aroma soon after the jar has been opened.
-For this reason, it’s much better to buy nutmeg whole and grind fresh.
+This is why it is much better to buy nutmeg whole and grind fresh.
 But don’t get too carried away!
 I didn’t call it ‘wicked’ just because.
 Did you know that excessive consumption of nutmeg may cause narcotic effects similar to hallucinogenic drugs?
 For this reason, Islam explicitly prohibits nutmeg in large quantities, and there is still disagreements between scholars on the ruling of taking it in smaller amounts.
 I mean, look at it though… the cross cut kinda gives it away 😵💫 😂

 On a positive note, nutmeg is a powerful spice – so luckily, a little goes a long way!